8ft0/study-guide/docs/bash/monitoring/System Resource Monitoring and Alerting Script.md

-## Challenge Name: System Resource Monitoring and Alerting Script
+# System Resource Monitoring and Alerting Script

 ### Description:
 You are required to write a shell script that monitors CPU and memory usage on a system, and sends alerts when usage exceeds specified thresholds.
 The script should run continuously and log its activities.